 Celebrate Lunar New Year with Lucky Dumplings, Noodles, and Pork

-Get out your broom and sweep away the past: The Year of the Rat begins January 25, 2020!
+Get out your broom and sweep away the past: the Year of the Rat begins January 25, 2020!
 Learn about the symbolic food of the Chinese Lunar New Year.

 Lunar New Year is a time to gather with family, honor ancestors, and share a feast with foods that symbolize prosperity in the New Year.
 Join in and cook up lucky Lunar New Year recipes for your own celebration.

 You'll know that the party has officially begun when you see people dressed in red and hear fireworks exploding in the street—both intended to scare off a legendary man-eating beast, Nian.

 Food Symbolism for Chinese New Year

 Most of the dishes served during Lunar New Year (also known as Chinese New Year and Spring Festival) are symbolic of something positive and hopeful.
 Here are some of the most popular types of foods served during Chinese New Year celebrations.